ocassidydev/creditcard-churn/README.md

 ## Summary

-creditcard-churn is a dashboard application that enables a bank to analyse various aspects of prospective credit card customers (prospects) to determine if they will be retained as customers and how profitable they will be overall.
+creditcard-attrition is a dashboard application that enables a bank to analyse various aspects of prospective credit card customers (prospects) to determine if they will be retained as customers and how profitable they will be overall.

 - gain visual insight into what aspects of prospect's demographics and their chosen product offerings influence their tendency to churn
 - allows the company to determine the probability a prospect will churn or not based on information the prospect supplies